manoharan-lab/holopy/docs/source/dev_guide.rst

 yaml dump of ``attrs`` (along with spacing information) to the ``imagedescription`` field of .tif file metadata.

-:ref:`infer_tutorial` returns a lot of information, which is stored in the form of a :class:`.SamplingResult` object.
+MCMC sampling (see :ref:`infer_tutorial`) returns a lot of information, which is stored in the form of a :class:`.SamplingResult` object.
 This object stores the model and :class:`.EmceeStrategy` that were used in the inference calculation as attributes.
 An additional attribute named ``dataset`` is an `xarray Dataset
 <http://xarray.pydata.org/en/stable/data-structures.html#dataset>`_ that
 contains both the data used in the inference calculation, as well as the raw